XuuMoo/AlfyCamp/README.md

 # AlfyCamp
-This is where I will store my assignments for the Alfy's Intro to Programming Bootcamp :)
+This is where I will store my assignments for the Alfy's Intro to Programming Bootcamp/Intro2cs & Python Bootcamp :)